TORCH-Consortium/XBS-variant-calling-core/README.md

 sh XBS_calling_core_step_2_joint_calling_and_filtering.sh (should work on Linux and Mac) Where required annotations with insufficient variation (often AS_MQRankSum) can be excluded from VQSR.
 The script will produce a filtered vcf for both the SNPs and the INDELs.

+Future versions will include a more user friendly interface and facilitate high-throughput analysis of large datasets.

 Please contact us for any further details.